 Speakers: Holly Riley, Aging Services Coordination Director, and Claire Irwin, Age Well Live Well Coordinator, Texas Health and Human Services

-H. Riley will outline Texas’ awareness campaign designed to connect with family caregivers across the state.
+H. Riley and C. Irwin outlined Texas’ awareness campaign designed to connect with family caregivers across the state.
 The campaign uses a tailored approach to reach specific audiences, including older adults and caregivers from marginalized communities.